-And it leaves us parents….who are hands on ’round the clock….who are vigilant CONSTANTLY…who see first hand how real it is…. at a loss.
-In our 17-year journey, we’ve been told by doctors there’s really nothing wrong with your child, glared at by school administrators when we try to explain the diagnosis, accused of making their disorder up, or just simply dismissed altogether.
-It leaves you feeling like you’re climbing up a mountain that’s never going to end.
+And it leaves us parents….who are hands on ’round the clock…. at a loss.
+In our 17-year journey, we’ve been told by doctors there’s really nothing wrong, we’ve been glared at by school administrators when we try to secure accommodations, gossiped about by neighbors, or just simply dismissed altogether.
+It can leave us feeling hopeless.

-So, what can we do, as we continually run into this wall of disbelief, or discredit, from a vastly misunderstanding world?
+So, what can caregivers do?
 Here are a few strategies we’ve learned over the years…

 - Educate.
 Education has two facets to it.
 First, there’s self-education.
-To the best of your ability you must become the forefront expert on your child’s disorder.
-You need to know everything single characteristic, trigger, symptom, and side-effect.
+To the best of your ability you must become the expert on your child’s disorder.
+You need to be able to recognize every characteristic, trigger, symptom, and side-effect.
 Everything!
 The second part of education has to do with helping other’s understand.
 We just can’t throw our hands up and conclude that the world doesn’t get it and call it a day.
-Even when we feel like we’re on an island and no one’s coming, we still fight.
 Education and advocacy hold hands with one another.
 Show up to meetings with literature- blog posts, case studies, current research.
-Read books and organize the notes you took at a conference you attended to be handed out.
-Do this politely, but firmly.
-A misunderstanding world doesn’t know what they don’t know.
-It’s up to us to educate.
+You are the connector between your child and everyone your child works with.
+Do not assume that each person your child comes in contact with has the same education.
+Keep learning and keep passing on all that you learn.